wingify/wingify.github.io/_posts/2018-09-20-js13k-game-development.markdown

 In the instances where third party libraries were used, we had to make sure they introduced very little overhead.
 2 of the listed games leveraged [Kontra.js](https://github.com/straker/kontra), a micro-library to get up & running quickly without introducing any significant impact to build size.
 Kontra.js provides nice features such as sprite management & out of the box collision detection etc. Galactic Shooter also used a slightly altered version of [jsfxr](https://github.com/mneubrand/jsfxr), a lightweight sound generation library.

 For the build process, almost all of us followed a different path.
 In small games, [Webpack](https://webpack.js.org/) was suitable for bundling the source.
 For some larger ones, we wanted to avoid even the tiniest of the overhead introduced by Webpack.
 Therefore, we used simple [Grunt](https://gruntjs.com/) / [Gulp](https://gulpjs.com/) tasks to concatenate & minify files.
-In some cases, we even avoided using closure compiler, as arrow functions & classes result in much more concise code.
+In some cases, we even avoided using [Closure Compiler](https://developers.google.com/closure/compiler/), as arrow functions & classes result in much more concise code.
 Apart from these, we experimented with various compression tools & techniques for fitting all those JS/HTML/CSS/PNG files in 13K size limit.
 But one way or another, we managed to make it for all of the entries.

 ## Conclusion